anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 4. Connectivity to pledge install location, provide retrieved objects to the pledge to enroll pledges and collect status using the BRSKI-PRM approach described in {{exchanges_uc2_3}}.
 5. Connectivity to domain registrar, submit voucher status and enrollment status using the BRSKI-PRM approach described in {{exchanges_uc2_4}}.

-Variations of this setup include cases where the registrar-agent uses for example WiFi to connect to the pledge installation network, and mobile network connectivity to connect to the domain registrar.
+Variations of this setup include cases where the Registrar-Agent uses for example WiFi to connect to the pledge installation network, and mobile network connectivity to connect to the domain registrar.
 Both connections may also be possible in a single location at the same time, based on installation building conditions.,

-## Registrar-agent co-located with registrar
+## Registrar-Agent co-located with registrar

-Compared to {{RFC8995}} BRSKI, pledges supporting BRSKI-PRM can be completely passive and only need to react when being requested to react by a registrar-agent.
+Compared to {{RFC8995}} BRSKI, pledges supporting BRSKI-PRM can be completely passive and only need to react when being requested to react by a Registrar-Agent.
 In {{RFC8995}}, pledges instead need to continuously request enrollment from a domain registrar, which may result in undesirable communications pattern and possible overload of a domain registrar.

 ~~~~ aasvg